abicas/tinyyolov2-movidius-aws/README.md

 ## Preparing the Training Environment

 In this section we will install and prepare the EC2 instance to run our training jobs.
+We will not go thru every step of the instance creation, assuming you already have an AWS account and knows how to deploy and properly configure an instance for SSH access.